-15 Accessible Description, Figure 4: This table describes land use in west Cheshire in a different format to figure 3.
+13 Accessible Description, Figure 4: This table describes land use in west Cheshire in a different format to figure 3.
 It demonstrates that improved grassland is the most common land type.
 Arable is the second most common land type.
 Garden is the third most common, followed by built up areas and woodland.

+Greenhouse gas emissions from agriculture and land use (gross) in Cheshire West and Chester are in excess of 340 ktCO2e/annum, approximately eight per cent of emissions from CW&C area.
 Emissions from livestock are the dominant source of emissions from land use and agriculture, responsible for approximately 92 per cent of gross emissions.
 Dairy cows are responsible for 55 per cent of gross emissions and non-dairy cows are responsible for 33 per cent.
 The other 8 per cent is the result of crop and grassland emissions, typically the result of nitrous oxide emissions from fertilisers.
 The land also acts as a carbon sink, removing approximately 1 per cent of gross emissions from the atmosphere.
-In Cheshire West and Chester, trees and woodlands across the borough currently absorb c 45% of the emissions from agriculture.
+In Cheshire West and Chester, trees and woodlands across theborough currently absorb around 45 per cent of the emissions from agriculture.

-Using Committee on Climate Change forecasts, reducing consumption of beef, dairy and lamb could reduce gross emissions by as much as 37 per cent per year as compared to current gross emissions.
+Using Committee on Climate Change forecasts, reducing consumption of beef, dairy and lamb could reduce gross emissions by as much as 37 per cent per year as compared to current grossemissions.
 Doubling the area of planted forest within the CW&C region could reduce emissions from livestock and land by approximately 25 per cent as compared to current gross emissions.

-Emissions from agriculture come from two main sources:
+Emissions from agriculture come from two main sources.

 - Livestock production produces 92 per cent of gross emissions.
-The majority comes from enteric fermentation in dairy cattle. - Fertiliser applications produce the remaining 8 per cent.
-The main sources are nitrous oxide from grassland (which has low fertiliser applications but a large total area) and wheat production (which has a high average fertiliser application rate and large area).
+The majority comesfrom enteric fermentation in dairy cattle. - Fertiliser applications produce the remaining 8 per cent.
+The main sources are nitrous oxide from grassland (which has low fertiliser applications but a large total area) and wheat production (which has a high average fertiliser application rate andlarge area).
 These will vary each year if crops are rotated.

 The table below shows emissions from livestock.
-These come predominantly from methane emissions by breeding dairy cattle, due to the large feed intake required for producing milk, and the large herd size.
+These come predominantly from methane emissions by breeding dairy cattle, due to the large feed intake required for producing milk, andthe large herd size.

-Figure 5: 16
+Figure 5: 14